GilesStrong/lumin/README.md

 ### Code style

-Nope, the majority of the codebase does not conform to PEP8.
+Nope, the majority of the code-base does not conform to PEP8.
 PEP8 has its uses, but my understanding is that it primarily written for developers and maintainers of software whose users never need to read the source code.
 As a maths-heavy research framework which users are expected to interact with, PEP8 isn't the best style.
 Instead, I'm aiming to follow more [the style of fastai](https://docs.fast.ai/dev/style.html), which emphasises, in particular, reducing vertical space (useful for reading source code in a notebook) naming and abbreviating variables according to their importance and lifetime (easier to recognise which variables have a larger scope and permits easier writing of mathematical operations).
 A full list of the abbreviations used may be found in [abbr.md](https://github.com/GilesStrong/lumin/blob/master/abbr.md)

 ### Why is LUMIN called LUMIN?